Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

 -

-But unless federal policy changes, the current classification stands.
+However, until the policy is revised, the current classification stands.

 Final Thoughts